 The hoeing tools on the parallelograms cut the weeds just below the soil surface and deposit them at the surface to desiccate.

-When cultivating ridge crops, the ridge cutting discs shave off the weeds on the ridge flanks.
+When cultivating ridge crops, the ridge cutting discs shave off the weeds on the flanks of the ridges.

 The hoe protection discs or row protection panels prevent the crops from being damaged or buried when hoeing.